COVID-19 (Coronavirus) Announcements and CARES Act Resources See Updates

-As college applications are completed and acceptances begin to roll in, it is time to consider college finances.
+As college applications are completed and acceptances begin to roll in for college-bound seniors, it’s time to consider college finances.
 What students learn at college goes beyond the classroom, and there are things you do, JMHS parents, to help your student make excellent grades in "Financing College 101."
 You should begin to budget as a team — or buddy budget, consider credit cards, encourage saving, and consider a collegiate job.
 Our online high school wants to support you as your child moves from high school to college.

 Buddy Budget – Begin to talk to your son or daughter about budgeting.
 A perfect opportunity for this is to buy the college necessities with them using a strict budget.
 Together you should.